Gerard Bacot: Return

 After the Batavian Revolution in 1795, he returned to the Netherlands.
 He became a member of the Provisional Representatives of the Ommelanden and a member of the States General of the Batavian Republic on behalf of the district Groningen.
-In October 1795, he is appointed judge in the Court of Justice in Groningen.
+In October 1795, he was appointed judge in the Court of Justice in Groningen.

 For the district of Ommelanden, he was elected to the First and Second National Assembly.
 In the Assembly, he was member of the committee for drafting a plan for national education.
 In the Assembly, he remained independent, aligning with neither the Republicans nor the moderates.
 He was considered a federalist.
 After the coup d'état of 22 January 1798, he swore the oath against federalism, but nevertheless did not join the Constituent Assembly, which replaced the National Assembly.

 After leaving the Assembly, he returned to Groningen where he became judge again.
 He was briefly fired in April 1798 by the Uitvoerend Bewind, but was reinstated when a moderate Uitvoerend Bewind came to power.
 Later that year, he elected member of the Representative Body, which replaced the Constituent Assembly.

 After the Incorporation of the Netherlands by France, Bacot was appointed member of the Imperial Court of Justice in The Hague.
 After the Netherlands became independent again in 1813, he was appointed in the Supreme Court of the Netherlands.
 He remained judge until his death in 1822.